Against Equality and Diversity

 Equality is one of the best ideas about human beings that human beings have ever almost succeeded in having.
-Diversity, at least in its current standalone form as the malignant twin of discrimination, is among the worst.
-Diversity depends on the forcible reduction of human qualities and potentials to fixated, because phantasmatic, systems of kinship and affiliation, and as such, race very likely deriving from Latin ratio, diversity is unashamedly racist, and one must suspect, is currrently attractive in proportion to the unshaming it offers.
-Promoting diversity from a local felicity into a governing principle turns the fertile and generous intuition that there are different types of people into the bitter and pinched conviction that there are only types of people.
-Diversity may obviously sometimes be a desirable condition: but as a theoretical programme for the distribution of opportunity, approval, power and resources, on the basis of such feebly putative forms of group membership, it is as mendacious and maladjusted a view of the nature of human beings, and the possibilities of human being, as any racism could ever be.
+Unreasonably promoted from a virtue into a value, diversity, at least in its current standalone form as the malignant ugly sister of discrimination, is among the worst.
+Diversity depends on the forcible reduction of human qualities and potentials to fixated, because phantasmatic, systems of kinship and affiliation.
+As such, diversity is unashamedly racist or, to kiss awake a word that has slumbered since the 1960s, racialist and indeed, one must suspect, is currrently attractive in proportion to the snow-white indemnity it offers from the imputation of dirty thoughts.
+Promoting diversity from a local felicity into a governing principle batters the fertile and generous intuition that there are many different types of people into the bitter and pinched conviction that there are only types of people.
+Diversity may obviously sometimes be a desirable condition: but as a theoretical programme for the distribution of opportunity, approval, power and resources, on the basis of such feebly putative forms of group membership, it is as mendacious and morally maladjusted a view of the nature of human beings, and the possibilities of human being, as any racism could ever be.

 Knight, Jonathan (2000).
 ‘Ignorance is Bliss.’
 New Scientist, 2234 (15 April).
 Online at https://www.newscientist.com/article/mg16622349-600-ignorance-is-bliss/